saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/make-changes.jpg`} alt="Okay, thats all"/>
 </picture>

-So i have changed the nginx image tag from _nginx:1.14.2_ to _nginx:latest_, so once i commit the changes, you can see it getting deployed real time.
+So I have changed the nginx image tag from _nginx:1.14.2_ to _nginx:latest_, so once I commit the changes, you can see it getting deployed real-time.

 And here it is, it got deployed automatically, you see it created another replica and its deploying the new update and has terminated the existing pod created.